 In this section, we estimate the extent to which the exogenous provision of information on exchange rate forecasts affect firm-level decisions.
 We link the surveyed firms with detailed administrative records on the universe of import and export transactions of Colombian firms recorded by the Tax and Customs Office.
 We start by documenting how treatment assignment affects the dynamics of export and import decisions.
-These regressions should be interpreted as a reduced form (in the context of instrumental variable (IV) terminology), capturing how an instrument af-
+These regressions should be interpreted as a reduced form (in the context of instrumental variable (IV) terminology), capturing how an instrument affects some outcomes of interest.
+Finally, we estimate the elasticity of firm decisions to a 1 percent expected depreciation using an IV approach, where the instrument is the treatment intensity induced by the RCT.
+This IV regression takes as inputs the reduced-form regressions estimated in this section and the first-stage results estimated in the previous section.
+Computing the sensitivity of firm outcomes to the provision of public information and computing the elasticity of firm outcomes to expected depreciations are the some of the most important contributions of this manuscript.